MicrosoftDocs/windows-itpro-docs/windows/client-management/quick-assist.md

 - Features used inside the app such as view only, annotation, and session pause

+> [!NOTE]
-No logs are created on either the helper's or sharer's device.
+> No logs are created on either the helper's or sharer's device.
 Microsoft can't access a session or view any actions or keystrokes that occur in the session.
+>

-The sharer sees only an abbreviated version of the helper's name (first name, last initial) and no other information about them.
+> The sharer sees only an abbreviated version of the helper's name (first name, last initial) and no other information about them.
 Microsoft doesn't store any data about either the sharer or the helper for longer than three days.

 In some scenarios, the helper does require the sharer to respond to application permission prompts (User Account Control), but otherwise the helper has the same permissions as the sharer on the device.